“What have I always taught you?”

 As the weeks passed, Amber learned and exercised her new powers.
-The bodys in and around the alleys of Nineveh began to accumulate.
-She grew ever more efficient at killing, and she felt she had reached a peak of with which she was not satisfied.
+The bodies in and around the alleys of Nineveh began to accumulate.
+She grew ever more efficient at killing, and she felt she had reached a peak with which she was not satisfied.

 “I’m tired of the homeless and unwanted.
 I want more difficult prey,” she said.
 Her arms at her side and staring out the massive windows looking down at the city.
 “A challenge.
 A challenge like you,” she turned and looked at Brid with the eyes of a predator.